microsoft/bond/README.md

 ```

 In order to build Bond you will need CMake (3.1+), Haskell (ghc 7.4+ and
-cabal-install 1.18+) and Boost (1.54+).
+cabal-install 1.18+) and Boost (1.58+).
 The core Bond C++ library can be used
-with C++03 compilers, although Python support, unit tests and various examples
+with C++03 compilers, although Bond Comm, Python support, unit tests and various
-require some C++11 features.
+examples require some C++11 features.
+(Note: Boost 1.59 may not work with
+Bond Comm due to some bugs in that version of the Boost ASIO library).

 Following are specific instructions for building on various platforms.